dayton-outar/shillings/docs/OPERATIONS/LEADERSHIP.md

 ## Always Be Scaling

 > ...
 As a leader, _your most precious resource is your limited pool of time, attention, and energy_.
 If you aggressively build out your teams’ responsibilities and power without learning to protect your personal sanity in the process, the scaling is doomed to fail.
-And so we’re going to talk about how to effectively scale _yourself_ through this process.
+And so we’re going to talk about how to effectively scale _yourself_ through this process.[^2]

 ### The Cycle of Success